fani-lab/RePair/README.md

 # ``RePair``: A Toolkit for Query Refinement Gold Standard Generation Using Transformers
 Search engines have difficulty searching into knowledge repositories since they are not tailored to the users' information needs.
 User's queries are, more often than not, under-specified that also retrieve irrelevant documents.
 Query refinement, also known as query `reformulation`, or `suggesetion`, is the process of transforming users' queries into new `refined` versions without semantic drift to enhance the relevance of search results.
 Prior query refiners have been benchmarked on web retrieval datasets following `weak assumptions` that users' input queries improve gradually within a search session.
-To fill the gap, we contribute `RePair`, an open-source configurable toolkit to generate large-scale gold-standard benchmark datasets from a variety of domains for the task of query refinement. `RePair` takes a dataset of queries and their relevance judgements (e.g. `msmarco` or `aol`), an information retrieval method (e.g., `bm25`), and an evaluation metric (e.g., `map`), and outputs refined versions of queries using a transformer (e.g., [`T5`](https://github.com/google-research/text-to-text-transfer-transformer)), each of which with the relevance improvement guarantees.
+To fill the gap, we contribute `RePair`, an open-source configurable toolkit to generate large-scale gold-standard benchmark datasets from a variety of domains for the task of query refinement. `RePair` takes a dataset of queries and their relevance judgements (e.g. `trec-datasets`, `msmarco` or `aol`), an information retrieval method (e.g., `bm25`), and an evaluation metric (e.g., `map`), and outputs refined versions of queries using a transformer (e.g., [`T5`](https://github.com/google-research/text-to-text-transfer-transformer)), each of which with the relevance improvement guarantees.
 Currently, `RePair` includes gold standard datasets for [`aol-ia`](https://dl.acm.org/doi/abs/10.1007/978-3-030-99736-6_42) and [`msmarco.passage`](https://www.microsoft.com/en-us/research/publication/ms-marco-human-generated-machine-reading-comprehension-dataset/).

 **Future Work**: We are investigating `contexual` query refinement by incorporating query session information like user or time information of queries on the performance of neural query refinement methods compared to the lack thereof.